isomerpages/moe-peitongpri/_mk/Useful Information Links.md

-For more information on KiFAS, you may visit <br>
+For more information on KiFAS, you may visit&nbsp;<br>
 [https://www.msf.gov.sg/Comcare/Pages/ComCare-Kindergarten-Subsidies.aspx](https://www.msf.gov.sg/Comcare/Pages/ComCare-Kindergarten-Subsidies.aspx)

 #### UNIFORM MATTERS

-Beau Voix Uniform and Jeep Sing Fashion are the appointed suppliers for MK uniforms. <br>
+Beau Voix Uniform and Jeep Sing Fashion are the appointed suppliers for MK uniforms.&nbsp;<br>
 Please refer to the below image for more information on how to purchase the uniform.

 ![](/images/MK@Pei%20Tong/Uniform%20Suppliers_Flyer.jpg)

-(Note: Should you wish to purchase the uniform from Pei Tong Primary School's bookshop, you may do so during curriculum time, between 2 pm and 4 pm.
+(Note: To purchase the uniform from Pei Tong Primary School's bookshop, you may do so during curriculum time, between 2 pm and 4 pm.
 You are encouraged to contact the bookshop vendor at 6592 5713 to check for the available sizes before heading down to the bookshop.)